ROSS-org/ROSS/README-vis.md

 ## README for ROSS data collection

-Currenty 3 different types of data collection have been added to ROSS: GVT, virtual time sampling, and real time sampling.
+Currenty 2 different types of data collection have been added to ROSS: GVT and real time sampling.
-At the moment, only the GVT and real time sampling should be used.
-Virtual time sampling still needs a lot of work to actually be used.
+There is also a virtual time sampling that maybe available in the future, but I removed the calls for it, since it needs a lot of work before it can really be used.

 Both the GVT and real time collections can be used independently or together.
 The options for the data collection show under the title "ROSS Stats" when you run --help with a ROSS/CODES model.